The Defense Base Act: Allowing Civilian Government Contractors to Recover Compensation for Their Injuries

 What Kinds of Benefits Does the Defense Base Act Provide?

 The provisions of the act are similar in function to state workers’ compensation programs in that every government contract that comes within the purview of the act requires that the contractor maintain insurance that will pay benefits to employees if they are injured.
 If an employee who is covered by the act is injured, he or she will receive disability and medical benefits if he or she is unable to work.
 The rate of compensation varies per situation including when the injury was sustained.
 This is just one of many reasons an injured worker should contact an attorney that is experienced in Defense Base Act claims.
-In cases of permanent disability, workers can receive benefits for life that are adjustable based on fluctuations in the annual cost of living.
+In cases of permanent disability, workers can receive benefits for life that is adjustable based on fluctuations in the annual cost of living.
 Under the act, injured workers are allowed to see the physician of his or her choice.

 Call Capron & Avgerinos